A legacy resource from NICHCY

 IDEA, the Individual with Disabilities Education Act, is our nation’s special education law.
 The IDEA guides how states, school districts, and public agencies provide early intervention, special education and related services to more than 6.5 million eligible infants, toddlers, children and youth with disabilities.

-The No Child Left Behind (NCLB) Act, Public Law (PL) 107-110, is the nation’s latest general education law.
-It amends the Elementary and Secondary Education Act (ESEA) and has brought sweeping changes to our educational systems.
+Every Student Succeeds Act, Public Law (PL) 114-95, is the nation’s latest general education law, reauthorized in December 2015.
+It amends the Elementary and Secondary Education Act (ESEA) (most recently called the No Child Left Behind Act).
 What does the law require, what does it change about education, how are states responding, and what does the law mean for children with disabilities?

 Section 504 of the Rehabilitation Act